liefery-it-legacy/blog/_posts/2018-07-31-to-optimize-your-workflow-make-it-disappear.md

 ## Bridge the tool-gap

-When you are using all of these external services and want to do so to your benefit - you've got to make sure they work well with each other.
+When you are using all of these external services and want to do so to your benefit, you've got to make sure they work well with each other.
 This is especially true for GitHub and Jira.
-Because in reality pull requests and the tickets they belong to are connected tightly, they should be equally connected within their tools.
+Because in reality pull requests and the tickets they belong to are connected tightly, so they should be equally connected within their tools.

 It is the workflow's responsibility to provide the required context to the tool which is used for a task so that you do not need to switch to a